Fuchida/gibson/README.md

   >> pip install -r requirements.txt
 ```

-Set repository url for your posts and secrete password repo in `config.py`
+Set repository url for your posts and secrete password in `config.py`
 or set them as environment variables.

+Also be sure to point your POST repo webhook setting to youblog.com/update

 ```python
 POSTS_GIT_REPO = None